garbados/the-emerald-green/doc/the_order_of_things.md

 My forces march against our enemies, such as they are.
 Not the weather, not the seasons, not the stars or seas, But the foolhardy violence of my peers and cousins.
-The slaver's hand can be turned,
+The slaver's hand can be turned
 Even when it means breaking the arm,
 And once you hear that bone snap enough times,
 You stop feeling like there's a person around it.